TUDelft-PRIME-Books/Calculus/book/Algebra/Numbers and coordinate systems/trigonometry.md

 ## Trigonometric identities

-Now we have the basics, we can proceed with some important identities involving the trigonometric functions.
+Now we have the basics, we can proceed with some important identities involving the sine, the cosine and the tangent.

-::::{prf:theorem}
+::::{prf:theorem} Pythagorean identity
 :label: Thm:Trigonometry:UnitCircleIdentity

 For any angle $\theta$ we have